 When Vicky had her first child, she found the process of labour and delivery difficult in ways she hadn’t expected.
 Her prenatal classes did not prepare her for the reality that she experienced.
 As a result, she decided to become a certified prenatal teacher, but she felt she wanted to, and could do more.
 Then she started working towards being a mid-wife which was not yet recognized in the Province of Ontario.
 She then moved on to get her university degree to become a nurse, graduating at the top of her class.

-Once she and her family moved out West, to Abbotsford, Vicky took on a role as a Clinical Nurse Specialist with Fraser Health.
+Once she and her husband moved out West, to Abbotsford, Vicky took on a role as a Clinical Nurse Specialist with Fraser Health.
 Over the years, she earned many honours and was widely recognized for her approach to finding new and innovative ways to make the work that nurses do, better, more effective, and more practical for their patients.

 When Josh set up the award, he wanted to ensure that Vicky’s interests and passions were remembered in some way, too.
 He made sure to include these in the criteria of the award which is earmarked for students wanting to go into nursing.
 Among the many things that Vicky is remembered for, this award honours her legacy, her determination to always learn, and her passion for education.